memorialforestdg/memorialforestdg.github.io/src/pages/_stories/postcards.md

 - Within D&G, how should we collectively remember the pandemic?

 The conversations and ideas shared during postcard-making workshops were central to the collaborative process that shaped _The Dispersed Memorial Forest_.
 Many of the handwritten stories from the postcards have been inscribed onto the sculptural markers which are part of the Memorial.

+Over 150 handwritten postcards and _Tree of Remembrance_ ribbons have been donated to the D&G Council’s [Heritage Service](https://www.dumgal.gov.uk/article/24609/Heritage-Service) and are available to view by appointment.
+Several postcards and ribbons have been donated to [University of Stirling Archives](https://collections.stir.ac.uk/) as part of the national [Remembering Together](https://www.rememberingtogether.scot/) project.
+These are also available to view by appointment, alongside objects from other Covid Memorial projects across Scotland.